LGWaffle/LGWaffle/README.md

 We are OKAY with whispers to crown our skins or talk to us, we might not see all of them immeditely but we do try our best in that regard

-some of our fandoms include Silent life, The life series/Hermitcraft, empires, Crk, Epic the musical, helluva boss and others, we also really enjoy cosplay and drawing !!
+some of our fandoms include Silent life, The life series/Hermitcraft, State smp, empires, Crk, Epic the musical, helluva boss and others, we also really enjoy cosplay and drawing !!
 Fave ls members are Scott and Grian :)

 uhhh not sure what else to put, will be updated over time !!